 - Identified: Initially identified as a potential change and set up in your tracking system

 - Proposed: Scoped, priced, and sent to the customer

 - Approved: In some form from the customer giving you the OK to proceed

 - Executed: Fully executed contract change order or fully billed and paid

 You may choose other stages in between for more granularity, depending on your workflow and the dynamics of your projects.
-At the end of the change funnel, you can track billed and payment dates.
+You may also want to include different types of changes such as T&M, Lump Sum, etc. At the end of the change funnel, you can track billed and payment dates.

 There are also other status codes where the change falls out of the customer change funnel:

 - Budget Revision: Internal - turned out to be a scope gap or value engineering not submitted

 - Voided: They decided to not go forward with the change before any costs were spent